cturpn/Operating-System-Writeup/operating-system/components/kernel.md

 - Application depends on the kernel to perform essential functions

-### Kernel Mode
+### Kernel Mode / Kernel Space
 Kernel mode is the privileged and unrestricted mode.
 It has direct access to hardware, including CPU, memory, and I/O devices.
 In the kernel mode memory isolation does not exist - all processes run in the same memory space.
-This can cause
+This can cause problems in case of a service failing, as it will affect the entire system.
+For this reason and additional security concerns, exclusively OS relevant programs and services run in the kernel mode.
+Kernel space is the kernel equivalent of the user space, referring to the area of system memory, where all the kernel programs run.
+Logically, programs in kernel space are executed with kernel mode privileges.

-A user-space application can only enter kernel mode via a system call.
-System calls are validated and authorized by the kernel’s system call interface (SCI), and they exclusively allow the execution of the requested operation.
+A user-space application can only temporarily enter kernel mode via a system call.
+System calls are validated and authorized by the kernels system call interface, and they exclusively allow the execution of the requested operation.
 Even though kernel mode itself has unrestricted access, this mechanism ensures that arbitrary or malicious code from user-space cannot be executed directly in kernel mode.
 Once a system call is validated, the kernel temporarily switches the CPU to kernel mode to execute the requested operation.
 After the operation completes, control always returns to user mode.
 Only once back in user mode, new system calls can be issued